Instructor, Choral Activities

 - BS, University of Illinois at Urbana-Champaign

 Austin McWilliams, conductor and countertenor, is a part-time instructor at Western Michigan University, where he conducts the university operas and choral ensembles and teaches several courses.
-Austin strives to present compelling, intriguing music that is directly relevant to the communities in which it is performed.
-He is the Assistant Conductor and Director of Music Education at Opera Grand Rapids, where he acts as both chorusmaster and head of the Opera Unlimited series dedicated to marginalized communities.
+He strives to present compelling, intriguing music that is directly relevant to the communities in which it is performed.
+He is the Associate Conductor and Director of Music Education at Opera Grand Rapids, where he acts as both chorus master and head of the contemporary opera series dedicated to marginalized communities.
 In 2022 he will conduct the world premiere of Frances Pollock’s opera Stinney about George Stinney, a 14-year-old black boy who was wrongfully convicted and executed in 1944.

 Austin is the choir director at Fountain Street Church, a non-denominational, non-creedal institution that serves as a venue for radical speakers and ideologies, and is Co-Artistic Director of the Ad Astra Music Festival, a classical music festival in Russell, Kansas, known for its innovative and unique programming.
-In 2021 he will conduct the world premiere of Anna Pidgorna’s new opera Our Trudy about the life of a local art teacher Trudy Furney.
-He is a course developer at Mizzou Academy and a faculty member at Missouri Scholars Academy, an annual, month-long governor’s school for gifted high school juniors.
-Additionally, Austin is the Sanctuary Choir Director at Peace Evangelical Lutheran Church in South Haven.
+In 2021 at Ad Astra he conducted the world premiere of Anna Pidgorna’s new opera Our Trudy about the life of a local art teacher.
+He is a course developer at Mizzou Academy and a faculty member at Missouri Scholars Academy, an annual, month-long governor’s school for gifted high school juniors in his native state

 In 2019, Austin earned a Master of Music degree in choral conducting at WMU under Kimberly Dunn Adams.
-While at WMU, he designed a recital on HIV/AIDS awareness in collaboration with several community organizations, and he earned the School of Music Graduate Award for Excellence in Teaching.
-Austin graduated in 2017 from the University of Illinois at Urbana-Champaign with a Bachelor of Science in computer engineering with highest honors.
-He received his formative training from Rachael Bonk in his native Poplar Bluff, Missouri.
+There he designed a recital on HIV/AIDS awareness in collaboration with several community organizations, and he earned the School of Music Graduate Award for Excellence in Teaching.
+Austin graduated in 2017 from the University of Illinois at Urbana-Champaign with a Bachelor of Science in computer engineering.